 In conversations, be receptive to what your friends have to say about entering rehab.
 They may be experiencing conflicting emotions.
 Some may express relief and joy that you are beginning your recovery journey.

 Some may be skeptical of the recovery process and doubtful of your intentions.
-Others may be angry or simply not believe that you intend to complete an alcohol and drug rehab program.
+If a friend reacts with anger or disbelief, try not to take it personally.

 Healing relationships affected by addiction will take hard work and time.
 You can start the process now by letting your friends air their concerns without arguing with them.